 Boosting your SEO through natural means.

-Wouldn’t you prefer free search traffic to paid search traffic?
+Wouldn’t you prefer free search traffic, also known as “organic SEO,” to paid search traffic?

 By the time you’re done reading this post, you’ll understand how to boost your SEO through natural, or organic, means.